Minnass/Android_Caro_Game/README.md

 #
 # Caro using bluetooth on android device
 ## Introduction
-This is a project completed through a subject `Software technology introduction` in the first semester of the third year of university.
+This is a project completed through a subject `Developing app for mobile devices` in the first semester of the third year of university.

 ## Demo